Sustainability in Council

 The installation of solar panels on Council buildings is a key initiative aimed at helping Council achieve a 30% reduction in corporate emissions by 2020 – a target of Kingston’s Climate Change Strategy 2018-2025.

 Solar systems have already been installed at the Parkdale Family and Children’s Centre, Westall Hub, Clarinda Community Centre and Library and Gerry Green Sports Pavilion.
 Combined with systems at Mentone Pavilion, Dingley Library and Edithvale Life Saving Club, over 150kW of generated energy will have been installed.
-The solar system at Parkdale Family and Children’s Centre has saved Council over $18,000 since its install in November 2017.
+More information about systems installed are provided below:

 Reducing emissions from Council’s fleet